 How do ESTJs Compare to Other Personality Types?

-Before we dive into a type-by-type comparison, let’s go over what differentiates types from one another in the MBTI personality test framework.
+Before we dive into a type-by-type comparison, let’s go over what differentiates types from one another in the personality assesment framework.
 Each of the 16 personality types is made up of four different preferences, one from each of the following pairs:

 - Extroversion (E) vs Introversion (I)

 - Sensing (S) vs Intuition (N)

 In addition, each personality type has four cognitive functions, ordered from dominant function (most often used) to inferior function (least often used).
 These describe how a personality type tends to process information and make decisions.
 This further contributes to the unique nature of each type, because two types may share most of their preferences, but still differ significantly in their cognitive functions.
 Here are the eight possible functions: